dhutapratama/docs/valet.md

 brew update
 ```

-Next, you should use Homebrew to install PHP:
+Next, you should use Homebrew to install GO:

 ```shell
 brew install php
 ```

-After installing PHP, you are ready to install the [Composer package manager](https://getcomposer.org).
+After installing GO, you are ready to install the [Composer package manager](https://getcomposer.org).
 In addition, you should make sure the `~/.composer/vendor/bin` directory is in your system's "PATH".
 After Composer has been installed, you may install Lets Valet as a global Composer package:

 ```shell
 composer global require laravel/valet